-Wildlife - Alternatives 1 (No Action), 1B, 4A, and 4C would have no impacts on terrestrial wildlife.
+Wildlife - Alternatives 1 - No Action, 1B, 4A, and 4C would have no impacts on terrestrial wildlife.
 The direct loss of wetland and terrestrial habitat from the build alternatives that include a highway (Alternatives 2B, 3, 4B, and 4D) would have a minor effect on wildlife because that loss would be a small (less than 1 percent) part of the habitat available in the project study area.
 However, habitat fragmentation caused by the presence of a highway, mortality from vehicle collisions, and the indirect impact of improved access by hunters and trappers resulting from Alternatives 2B and 3 would have a larger impact on wildlife, particularly terrestrial mammals.

-Currently, most of the habitat in the project area is undeveloped.
-Alternative 2B would create a potential barrier between upland habitats and important marine fringe along the east side of Lynn Canal that would fragment the habitat of animals that tend to avoid roads.
+Alternative 2B would create a potential barrier between upland habitats and important marine fringe along the east side of Lynn Canal that would fragment animal habitat.
 It would reduce available habitat for moose and brown bears and increase the potential for mortality from vehicle collisions.
-To reduce habitat fragmentation impacts, wildlife underpasses would be constructed at anadromous streams and other known high-use wildlife corridors.
+To reduce habitat fragmentation impacts, bridges constructed at anadromous fish streams would be designed for wildlife passage beneath the bridge.
+Large mammal underpasses would be constructed in two other locations at known high-use bear corridors in Berners Bay and near the Katzehin River.

 Alternative 3 would have similar but smaller impacts to wildlife than Alternative 2B.
-Alternatives 4B and 4D involve minor road construction through terrestrial habitats; therefore, their effect on wildlife would be small.
-Bald Eagle - The U.S. Fish and Wildlife Service (USFWS) and DOT&PF conducted aerial surveys in April 2012 to obtain updated bald eagle nest information for the analysis of alternatives for the JAI Project Draft SEIS.
+Alternative 3 bridges at anadromous fish streams also would be designed for wildlife passage.
+Alternatives 4B and 4D would involve minor road construction through terrestrial habitats; therefore, their effect on wildlife would be small.

+Bald Eagle - The U.S. Fish and Wildlife Service (USFWS) and DOT&PF conducted aerial surveys in April 2012 to obtain updated bald eagle nest information for the analysis of alternatives for the JAI Project SEIS.
 The April 2012 surveys were flown on both sides of Lynn Canal and documented 60 new nests along East Lynn Canal and 21 new nests along West Lynn Canal.

-Alternatives 1 (No Action), 1B, 4A, and 4C would have no impacts on bald eagles.
+Alternatives 1 - No Action, 1B, 4A, and 4C would have no impacts on bald eagle nests.
 The alignments of Alternatives 2B, 3, 4B, and 4D have been shifted, where possible, to avoid nests that would be less than 30 feet from project construction work limits.
-The highway under Alternative 2B would be located within 0.5 mile of 136 bald eagle nests and within 660 feet of 99 of these nests.
-Alternative 3 would be within 0.5 mile of 63 bald eagle nests, and within 660 feet of feet of 48 of these nests.
-Twenty-three bald eagle nests are documented within 0.5 mile of the proposed ferry terminal in Sawmill Cove under Alternatives 4B and 4D, and seven nests are located within 660 feet of the estimated work limits for the highway portion of these alternatives.
+The highway under Alternative 2B would be located within 0.5 mile of 137 bald eagle nests and within 660 feet of 101 of these nests.
+Alternative 3 would be within 0.5 mile of 79 bald eagle nests, and within 660 feet of 56 of these nests.
+A total of 16 bald eagle nests are documented within 0.5 mile of the ferry terminal and highway portions under Alternatives 4B and 4D.
+No communal roosting locations are known to occur along the highway alignments.